BitCrackers/AmongUsMenu/README.md

-## Version 1.1: The Doors and Patches Update
+## Version 2.0: The Customization Update

 # Original AmongUsMenu (BitCrackers) [![Discord](https://img.shields.io/badge/Discord-Invite-7289DA.svg?logo=Discord&style=flat-square)](https://discord.gg/AUpXd3VUh8) [![Paypal](https://img.shields.io/badge/PayPal-Donate-Green.svg?logo=Paypal&style=flat-square)](https://www.paypal.com/donate/?hosted_button_id=TYMU92FD9D9UW)
 ## Note: I am not associated with/part of the BitCrackers team, these links are for BitCrackers only.
+Please don't harass the BitCrackers team regarding this fork.
 <p align="center">
    SickoModeAU is a Cheat Menu forked from AmongUsMenu for the popular Game Among Us.
 </p>

 ## Disclaimer
 This project is for Educational Use only.
 We do not condone this software being used to gain an advantage against other people.
 This project is aimed to make Innersloth's anticheat better.
+Use at your own risk.
+If you get banned from playing entirely or from a lobby, I (g0aty) am not responsible.

 ## Compile (Configurations)
 You can compile two different versions of the menu.
 Normal or Version Proxy.
 Steps to compile can be found here: https://docs.google.com/document/d/16Tnqk7LIqyQlw74TuV34Wsy9JDqIfVy7DgUndwIL3uw/edit?usp=sharing